Air Force Personnel (3F0X1) specialist support other airmen with essential information and resources for their position.

 Opportunities in this field are very open.

-Positions are available all over the United States and it can pay similar to higher than the Personnel position in the Air Force.
+Positions are available all over the United States and they can pay similar to higher than the Personnel position in the Air Force.

 Other possible civilian career opportunities include: